ParadigmMC/mcman/README.md

   - Always keep up to date with new serverjar builds!
   - No more manually downloading jars - mcman auto updates them according to your `server.toml`
   - Supports a variety of [sources](./DOCS.md#downloadable):
-    - Server jars:
+    - Servers:
       - Vanilla
-      - PaperMC (Paper, Folia, Waterfall and Velocity)
+      - Fabric
+      - Quilt
+      - Paper
       - PurpurMC
+      - Velocity
+      - Waterfall
+      - BungeeCord
     - Plugins/Mods:
       - Modrinth
       - Spigot